kyma-project/kyma/docs/application-connector/docs/08-04-register-secured-api.md

 You can specify only one authentication method for every secured API you register.
 If you try to register and specify more than one authentication method, the Application Registry returns a `400` code response.

 >**NOTE:** Registering a secured API is a part of registering services of an external solution connected to Kyma.
-To learn more about this, process follow [this](r#tutorials-register-a-service) tutorial.
+To learn more about this process, follow [this](r#tutorials-register-a-service) tutorial.

 ## Register a Basic Authentication-secured API